Eddie Jobson: U.K.

-Jethro Tull: "A" Tour
+Jethro Tull: A Tour

-Jobson was asked to participate on Jethro Tull frontman Ian Anderson's solo endeavour, which was eventually released by Chrysalis Records in 1980 as a full-fledged Tull album, A. Jobson, credited as a 'special guest', performed on keyboards, electric violin, and was cited on liner notes as providing additional musical material.
+Jobson was asked to participate on Jethro Tull frontman Ian Anderson's solo endeavour, which was eventually released by Chrysalis Records in 1980 as a full-fledged Tull album, A. Jobson, credited as a special guest, performed on keyboards and electric violin, and was cited in liner notes as providing additional musical material.
 He remained with the band for their subsequent world tour in 1980–1981.

 Jobson reunited twice with the band in the subsequent years.
 He played keyboards and violin on their only 1985 concert, in place of Jethro Tull's then keyboard player Peter-John Vettese, at International Congress Centrum in Berlin, to celebrate Johann Sebastian Bach's 300th birthday.
 Jobson was heavily featured on the band's performance of Bach's "Double Violin Concerto".
-He has also appeared as a surprise guest for the band's concert in East Rutherford, New Jersey in November 1989.
+He has also appeared as a surprise guest for the band's concert in East Rutherford, New Jersey, in November 1989.